great-expectations/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 ## Deploy the GX Agent

 The GX Agent allows you to securely access your data without connecting to it or interacting with it directly.

-### Prerequisites

-- You have a GX Cloud access token and organization ID.
-See [Get your access token and organization ID](#get-your-access-token-and-organization-id).

-- You have a [Docker instance](https://docs.docker.com/get-docker/) or [kubectl](https://kubernetes.io/docs/tasks/tools/).

 <Tabs
   groupId="deploy-agent"
+  queryString="env-type"
   defaultValue='deployment'
   values={[
-  {label: 'Org-hosted', value:'deployment'},
-  {label: 'Self-hosted', value:'local'},
+  {label: 'Deployment environment', value:'deployment'}, {label: 'Local', value:'local'},
   ]}>
 <TabItem value="deployment">